 So when I decided to travel to this beautiful country, I was prepared to face a few raised eyebrows.
 A lot of shocked faces and tonnes of questions right from “Is it safe?” to “You do know what is happening in the news, right?”
 Let us not forget the blatant statement “You are taking this whole travelling the world thing a bit too far!
 Why don’t you go to Europe?”
-Well, unfortunately, one tends to make a final judgment of the country relying on western news sources.
+Well, unfortunately, one tends to make a final judgment of the country relying on Western news sources.
 For, everything in mainstream media may or may not be the utter truth.
-And with the number of travel blogs I read, there was no scope of clouding my judgment with what most media has to say.
-Which is why I thought of writing this guide to Jordan and specifying how easy it is to travel around the country.
+And with the number of travel blogs I read, there was no scope for clouding my judgment with what most media has to say.
+This is why I thought of writing this Jordan travel guide, to help you plan your Jordan trip with ease.

 You can also obtain a visa from the embassy in India, this visa is also valid for 14 days and will cost of JD 124.
 It will take about 4-7 days to process your visa.